-To ensure you're capitalizing on these opportunities, make adding new clients to your mailing list part of your process.
-Customize your personal letter for each one, letting them know you value their relationship and welcoming them to the magazine.
+To make sure you're capitalizing on these opportunities, make adding new clients to your mailing list part of your process.
+Customize your personal letter for each new client you add to your list, letting them know you value their relationship and welcoming them to the magazine.
 That personal touch can go a long way.